Penguinmaster2001/PirateOceanGame/notes.md

 - The wfc algorithm needs to work with and within MultiHexes.
 Do MultiHexes make sense?
 There will need to be so many different patterns.
 I may just want to stick with individual hex wfc, and then maybe MultiHexes can be predefined structures instead.

 - Everything is a WfcHex, the base class for Hex doesn't really have a use.
 But I want the base hex to be what's actually used everywhere.
 I need to figure out where to use the WfcHexes so they don't replace base hexes.
+Probably need a Hex.WFC namespace.

 # It's time to move on from map generation.
 I still have some other things to get working on